 Overall, technology investments on the city level continue to grow.
 As 5G will simplify the real-time data transfer, IoT development for cities will become even more common.

 6. Smart home devices will grow even more popular

 Besides simplifying our daily routines, smart home devices let us reduce bill payments and save energy.
-That’s why smart thermostats, lighting systems and environmental IoT sensors will become even more popular this year.
+That’s why smart thermostats, lighting systems, and environmental IoT sensors will become even more popular this year.

 In 2020, IoT devices with voice control will grow in demand and adoption.
-For instance, Smart Thermostat by Ecobeee automatically adjusts the temperature in predefined hours while also letting you do manual changes with voice command.
+For instance, Smart Thermostat by Ecobeee automatically adjusts the temperature in predefined hours while also letting you do manual changes with a voice command.

 Consumers prefer smart devices that understand the context and adapt to various situations.
 For instance, a connected monitor that pauses a movie when someone leaves a room and continues as he returns.

-Meanwhile, we will also see the shift to multimodal design when voice, display and touch are of equal importance.
+Meanwhile, we will also see the shift to multimodal design when voice, display, and touch are of equal importance.
 In consumer IoT, we are heading towards diversified user experience where every sense matters.
 This might change how we design smart home gadgets and what will be in-demand among users.